dkdeptrai/dkdeptrai/README.md

-# 👋 Hi, I'm Khoa Nguyen
+# 👋 Hi there, I'm Khoa Nguyen

 I'm a fourth-year Software Engineering student at UIT-VNUHCM, passionate about web development with Ruby on Rails.
 I enjoy building full-stack applications and learning new technologies.